pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 .. tip::

-   You can use any other method for building dists as long as it produces ready-to-upload artifacts saved into the ``dist/`` folder.
+   You can use any other method for building distributions as long as it produces ready-to-upload artifacts saved into the ``dist/`` folder.